 Tired of food chain scares, factories churning out rubbish fast food, artifical preservatives & additives?
 We are.

-At Rex we care deeply about we sell, taking time to make our food properly and only putting in exactly what’s needed.
+At Rex we care deeply about what we sell, taking time to make our food properly and only putting in exactly what’s needed.

 Our 4 PRINCIPLES